blaenk/site/input/notes/ruby.markdown

 When a method isn't found, a method named `method_missing` defined in the `Kernel` module is invoked on the object, which can be overridden to define custom behavior.
 The first argument is the name of the missing method as a symbol, and the rest of the arguments are the arguments that were passed to the method.

+Singleton methods reside in an object's singleton class.